Fulfillment Center VS Warehouse: What Are the Differences

 The first step in the 3PL process is after the inventory is received at the warehouse.
 Once the inventory is received by one of our warehouses, it is ready to go into the warehouse.

 In the next stage of the 3PL process, your inventory is placed in one of our 3PL warehouses for storage.
 Each Stock Keeping Unit (SKU) has its own dedicated location in one of our warehouses.

 The fulfillment part of the 3PL begins when a customer places an order.
-If your CMS is through Shopify or WooCommerce, our application ensures that orders are automatically passed to the warehouse to be picked, ensuring a seamless and automated process.
+If your CMS is through Shopify or WooCommerce, our app ensures that orders are automatically passed to the warehouse to be picked, ensuring a seamless and automated process.

 For non-mainstream platforms, orders can be uploaded via CSV/Excel spreadsheet.

 As soon as the warehouse staff has picked the items, they are ready for packing!
 Honest FulPhilment allows for custom packaging, branding, and inserts for your products.

 Involves packing the product in preparation for scheduled release or shipping.